HQarroum/awesome-iot/README.md

 Z-Wave is a wireless communications specification designed to allow devices in the home (lighting, access controls, entertainment systems and household appliances, for example) to communicate with one another for the purposes of home automation. - [Wikipedia](https://en.wikipedia.org/wiki/Z-Wave)

 > Z-Wave technology minimizes power consumption so that it is suitable for battery-operated devices.
 Z-Wave is designed to provide, reliable, low-latency transmission of small data packets at data rates up to 100kbit/s, unlike Wi-Fi and other IEEE 802.11-based wireless LAN systems that are designed primarily for high data rates.
 Z-Wave operates in the sub-gigahertz frequency range, around 900 MHz.
-This band competes with some cordless telephones and other consumer electronics devices, but avoids interference with Wi-Fi, Bluetooth and other systems that operate on the crowded 2.4 GHz band.
-Z-Wave is designed to be easily embedded in consumer electronics products, including battery operated devices such as remote controls, smoke alarms and security sensors.
-Z-Wave was developed by a Danish startup called Zen-Sys that was acquired by Sigma Designs in 2008.

 ### Application layer